aragon/nest/faqs.md

     - **Create a Pull Request** to merge your submission into the Nest repository.
 In that Pull Request, be sure to fill in **all the relevant info** described in the [Guide for submitting a new request for funding](Guide_for_submitting_a_request_for_funding.md)
 > _Proposals should abstractly describe problems or products, not their implementations_

-### **I’m working on something that already has an existing proposal**
+### **I’m working on something that already has an existing proposal?**
 If there’s already an [existing proposal for grants](https://github.com/aragon/nest/issues) that fits into what you’re building, follow the steps mentioned in the [Guide for submitting a new request for funding](Guide_for_submitting_a_request_for_funding.md)

 ## **For people who have an idea that could benefit the ecosystem**
 ### **How to submit a proposal for a grant?**
-- Make sure the [Proposals for grants](https://github.com/aragon/nest/issues) doesn’t have an existing proposals for something similar to your proposal.
-If there is an existing one that is close to your idea, join in the discussion of that Proposal to see if yours could be integrated into the existing one, or if you should create a new proposal
+- Make sure the [Proposals for grants](https://github.com/aragon/nest/issues) don’t have an existing proposal for something similar to your idea.
+If there is an existing proposal that is close to your idea, join in the discussion of that proposal to see if your proposal could be integrated into the existing one, or if you should create a new proposal
 - If nothing similar exists, create [a new Proposal for grants](https://github.com/aragon/nest/issues/new) at the [Nest Repository](https://github.com/aragon/nest/) and fill it out in detail following the [Guide for submitting a proposal for grants](Guide_for_submitting_a_proposal_for_grants.md)

 ## **How does the application process works?**